ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/mileticluka1/eval-stdin](https://github.com/mileticluka1/eval-stdin) :  ![starts](https://img.shields.io/github/stars/mileticluka1/eval-stdin.svg) ![forks](https://img.shields.io/github/forks/mileticluka1/eval-stdin.svg)

 ## CVE-2017-9833
- /cgi-bin/wapopen in BOA Webserver 0.94.14rc21 allows the injection of &quot;../..&quot; using the FILECAMERA variable (sent by GET) to read files with root privileges.
+ ** DISPUTED ** /cgi-bin/wapopen in Boa 0.94.14rc21 allows the injection of &quot;../..&quot; using the FILECAMERA variable (sent by GET) to read files with root privileges.
+NOTE: multiple third parties report that this is a system-integrator issue (e.g., a vulnerability on one type of camera) because Boa does not include any wapopen program or any code to read a FILECAMERA variable.